 “It began as a mistake.”
 That’s the first line of the book, and it only goes downhill from there.
 Bukowski’s autobiographical alter-ego, Henry Chinaski, took a temporary and supposedly easy job at the Post Office during the Christmas season.
 It lasted 12 years (with a brief amount of time off as a professional horse race bettor), during which time Chinaski was perpetually drunk or hungover or both.
 There is no better “hate my job” story than this.
 That said, I debated not putting it on this list.
 The book has its funny, insightful moments about American culture (you can’t sling letters for 12 years and not make a few observations), but Chinaski is not what you’d call a nice guy and commits more than a few repulsive acts.
 But, when you close the book, if you say, “What an asshole.
 I sure don’t want to be like that guy,” then it’s worth the read.

 Tom Fassbender is a middle-aged gent who lives in Los Angeles.
-In his 46 years he’s made a good amount of mistakes (some worse than others) and enjoyed his fair share of successes.
-He still often approaches life like he’s in my mid-20s, and while he doesn’t have a newsletter (yet), he is the co-author of By the Balls: The Complete Collection.
+He’s made a good amount of mistakes (some worse than others) and enjoyed his fair share of successes.
+He still often approaches life like he’s in my mid-20s, and (like most writers) he has a newsletter you may enjoy.
+Then again, you may not.
+He is the co-author of By the Balls: The Complete Collection.
 He’s not self-important enough to include his own book in a list of books you should read, but you should totally read it anyway.